rafaelfess/vanilla/README.md

 ### Preact

 Vanilla has what they call a zero-cost abstraction system.
 That means no runtime (**0kb**).
 In large applications, even those few extra bytes count.
+With slower network, it just gets worse.

 ## Installation

 This is the best part.
 You don't install it, you just start writing!

+## Contributing

+You don't contribute.
+Vanilla is stable.

 ## Credits